dmarcogabriel/dmarcogabriel/README.md

 # :collision: Hello World! :collision:

 Seja muito bem vindo ao meu **repositório** pegue uma xícara de café e sinta-se a vontade para baixar e testar os projetos 😄

-Welcome to my **repository** take a cup of coffe and feel free to download and test the projects 😄
+Welcome to my **repository** take a cup of coffe and feel free to download and test any of the projects 😄

 ## Repo Description